thesayyn/protoc-gen-ts/README.md

 ![npm](https://img.shields.io/npm/v/protoc-gen-ts)
 ![npm](https://img.shields.io/npm/dm/protoc-gen-ts)

-Generates appropriate Protocol Buffer sources from Proto files directly through _TypeScript Compiler API_.
+Aim of this protoc plugin is to make usage of protocol buffers easy in Javascript/Typescript by taking modern approaches.
 This plugin generates plain **Typescript** files that can be used AMD, UMD, CommonJS module systems.

-Aim of this protoc plugin is to make usage of protocol buffers easy in Javascript/Typescript by taking modern approaches.

 ## Example